-Let's take two typical examples: a GE 1.5 MW wind turbine, and the Comanche Peak Nuclear Generating station outside of Dallas, Texas.
-Comanche Peak has 2 reactors, with a combined capacity of 2.5 GW.
+Let's take two typical examples: a GE 1.5 MW wind turbine and the Comanche Peak Nuclear Generating station outside of Dallas, Texas.
+Comanche Peak has two reactors with a combined capacity of 2.5 GW.

 So, to find out how many wind turbines we would need to generate the power of Comanche Peak, we first need to divide the total reactor output by the nameplate rating of a wind turbine:

 But not so fast: most wind turbines only have an average capacity factor of around 25%, meaning that they only produce, on average, about 25% of their rated capacity (nuclear power plants have an average capacity factor of more than 95%).
 So multiply the number of turbines required by four to get the real requirement: